Owner Sought After 29-Pound Cat — Dubbed ‘Chubbs’ — Rescued From Busy Altadena Street

 The Pasadena Humane Society is looking for the owner of a 29-pound cat, one of the largest ever on record to be taken to the shelter, the organization said Thursday.

+"He is 29 pounds of love," said Julie Banks, the organization's president and CEO.

-Once at the shelter, it was determined Chubbs was in dire need of grooming; he had deeply matted fur along his back that caused him pain, a news release from the organization stated.
+Once at the shelter, it was determined Chubbs was in dire need of grooming; he had deeply matted fur along his back that caused him pain, likely because he is too big to clean himself, Banks said.

 Staff members then cleaned up the cat, which took about two hours due to his condition.